geckolml/M-L/README.md

 10 .Business Intelligence in Plain Language: A practical guide to Data Mining and Business Analytics, Jeremy Kolbs.
 Applied Data Labs Inc, 2012.

+11 . groking Algorithms, An illustred guide for programmers and other curious people, Aditya Y. Bhargava, Manning 2016.

 ## Herramientas a  usar

 ### Editor Vim